Cardinal Burns: Reception

 The series received generally positive reviews.
-The Guardian praised the characters and performances and called the show "refreshing", The Independent on Sunday said the show was "sharply written [and] nicely paced", and Metro found it "original and funny".
+The Guardian praised the characters and performances and called the show "refreshing"; another Guardian article called it "dark, cinematic, puerile and smart in equal measure"; and a third credits it to having reinvented the sketch show.
+The Independent on Sunday said the show was "sharply written [and] nicely paced", and Metro found it "original and funny".